isomerpages/moe-hougangsec/_co-curricular-activities/Performing Arts/Speech & Drama.md

 ### Vision

-To give students sufficient opportunities and support to be transformed into appreciative audience, creative and compassionate teenagers in a safe environment.
+To give students sufficient opportunities and support to be transformed into appreciative audience, creative and compassionate teenagers in a safe environment.&nbsp;

 ### Mission

-To foster an environment to educate, encourage and enrich students’ lives through exposure and experience of collaborative creation of theatre and communication works.
+To foster an environment to educate, encourage and enrich students’ lives through exposure and experience of collaborative creation of theatre and communication works.&nbsp;

 ### Motto